sgnoya/Ascender-uv/README.md

 $ poetry install
 ```

+> [!Note]
-Note: The CI jobs in Ascender's GitHub Actions workflows utilize a Dockerfile.
+> The CI jobs in Ascender's GitHub Actions workflows utilize a Dockerfile.
 Running without Docker may cause these jobs to fail, necessitating modifications to the Dockerfile or the deletion of the CI job (`.github/workflows/lint-and-test.yaml`).

 ### Permission Errors When Running `poetry install`